forgot password?

 How does the Whitelist work?

-Whitelists are controled by the account owner or admin for business accounts.
-All individual accounts also have the ability to edit their whitelist.
-It can be conveniently accessed on the monitoring options settings page.
-RescueTime will look for any match to the address.
-So, for example, if you added "google.com" to your Whitelist, RescueTime would send data for "www.google.com" AND "mail.google.com".
-If you added "www.google.com" to your Whitelist, it would send data for "www.google.com" but would send "mail.google.com" time as "Other Web Sites" (just like any other site that isn't on the Whitelist).
+If you have a whitelist enabled, RescueTime will look for any match to the url in your browser's address bar.
+For example, if you added "google.com" to your Whitelist, RescueTime would send data for "www.google.com" AND "mail.google.com".
+If you added "www.google.com" to your Whitelist, it would send data for "www.google.com" but not "mail.google.com" (just like any other site that isn't on the Whitelist).
 Because many websites can use different 3rd level domains from time to time, we recommend not using the "www" unless you're sure that's what you want to do.

 If you're interested, you can add a "#" before any line to leave comments in your Whitelist.